agatha-duzan/agatha-duzan.github.io/Data_Story.md

 <p style='text-align: justify;'>
 An increase number of clkimate videos over time.

 However we also observe that the number of videos on youtube as been rising.
 So was climate change a topic that atrracted more people due to higher level of attractiveness.
+Proportion goes down.

 To do so here is the plot of the part of videos that were climate change oreineted